HomeArticlesHow ToPPF Maturity Calculation

 Formula & Methodology

-The complete PPF calculation used by the government is:
+The complete PPF calculation the government uses:

 Monthly interest calculation: